Francis Newbolt: Honours

 Newbolt was elected as a fellow of the Chemical Society in 1895.
 In 1919, Newbolt was made an honorary member of the Land Agent's Society, and was made a Knight of the Realm for his voluntary work as a legal advisor during the First World War.
 He was the president of the Norwegian Society from 1920 to 1926.
 Newbolt was elected as the Master of the Art Workers' Guild in 1927.
 The Royal Academy of Arts made Newbolt the first Honorary Professor of Law in 1928.
 In 1932 he was made the Master of the Worshipful Company of Clockmakers, where he had previously been deputy master.

 Personal life and death

 Newbolt was a keen salmon and trout fisherman.
-He married Alice Clara Franck Bright in 1889 and they had four daughters.
+He married Alice Clara Franck Bright, daughter of James Franck Bright, in 1889; and they had four daughters.
 They lived in Aylesbeare in Devon.
 Lady Newbolt died in 1934 at the age of 67 leaving Newbolt a widower.
 Newbolt himself died on 7 December 1940.